 Frequently Asked Questions About Teacher Certification

-A: Yes, ACT Dallas/Austin is a private Alternative Certification Program (ACP), accredited by the Texas Education Agency State Board for Educator Certification (SBEC).
+A: Yes, ACT Dallas/Austin is a private Alternative Certification Program (ACP), dedicated to providing quality preparation for teacher certification based upon the standards and Code of Ethics for our profession.
 It was founded on March 3, 2003 and operates on a clock-hour system.
 We serve both geographic areas of the state.

 A: An Alternative Certification Program is an Educational Preparation Program (EPP) that provides an alternate route to earning a Standard Certificate.
 Alternative Certification began in Texas in 1986..
 Today there are about 150 alternative certification programs in Texas.
 Most states have followed Texas' lead and now offer alternative certification.